sunpy/sunpy.org/README.md

 ## Testing Locally

-To setup your computer to run this site locally, you need to install the various Python packages in the [requirements.txt](requirements.txt) at the top level of this repository.
+To set up your computer to run this site locally, you need to install the various Python packages in the [requirements.txt](requirements.txt) at the top level of this repository.

-Furthermore there is a sub-module that we use to get certain files for the build.
+Furthermore, there is a sub-module that we use to get certain files for the build.

 ```bash
 git submodule update --init